solid-contrib/information/decision-making-processes.md

 Whenever possible, the Solid Team's deliberations and votes shall be held in public.

 ## Electing the Solid Team

+The first Solid Team including Mitzi László, Kjetil Kjernsmo, Ruben Verborgh, and Justin Bingham is appointed directly by the Solid Leader for a five year appointment.

+Following Solid Teams will be appointed through election.
 A Solid Team election consists of two phases:
 * Phase 1: Candidates advertise their interest in serving.
 Candidates must be nominated by a Solid team member.
 Self-nominations are allowed.

 * Phase 2: Each individual on the Solid Panel can vote for zero to five of the candidates.
 Voting is performed anonymously.
 Candidates are ranked by the total number of votes they receive.
 If a tie occurs, it may be resolved by mutual agreement among the candidates, or else the winner will be chosen at random.